 - 1 Tablespoon ground flaxseed

-- ½ teaspoon fine sea salt
+- 1/2 teaspoon fine sea salt

-- flaked sea salt (optional)
+- flaked sea salt, optional

-- Preheat oven to 350°.
+- Preheat oven to 350°F.

 - Add almond flour, water, ground flaxseed, and sea salt into a medium sized bowl and stir together until the mixture turns into dough.

 - Pat it out with your hands and then use a rolling pin to roll out the dough.
-You’ll want the dough to get pretty thin — about an ⅛ of inch thick.
-Try to keep form the dough into a rectangular shape.
-It’s okay if it’s not perfect.
+You’ll want the dough to get pretty thin — about an 1/8 of inch thick.
+Try to keep form the dough into a rectangular shape, but it’s okay if it’s not perfect.

 - Once the dough is rolled out, remove the top sheet of paper and sprinkle a bit of flaked sea salt over the dough.
 Use your hands to press the salt down to help it stick.
 This step is optional, but the flaked sea salt makes the crackers really pretty.

 - With the top sheet of parchment removed, use a pizza wheel or knife to cut the dough into small squares.
-I made mine about ½ -1 inch.
+I made mine about 1/2 -1 inch.
 If you want to get fancy you can use a tooth pick to create a little hole in the center of each cracker.

 - Let the crackers cool completely, either on the baking sheet or on a cooling rack.
 Enjoy immediately after cooling.
-Place any leftover crackers in an airtight bag for later.